awsdocs/amazon-redshift-management-guide/doc_source/authorization-fas-spectrum.md

      Example: `jdbc:redshift:iam://default.123456789012.us-east-1.redshift-serverless.amazonaws.com:5439/dev`

-   After you connect to the database for the first time, using an IAM identity, Amazon Redshift automatically creates an Amazon Redshift identity with the same name, prefixed with `IAM:` for an IAM user or `IAMR:` for an IAM role\.
-The remaining steps in this topic show examples for an IAM user\.
+   After you connect to the database for the first time, using an IAM identity, Amazon Redshift automatically creates an Amazon Redshift identity with the same name, prefixed with `IAM:` for a user or `IAMR:` for an IAM role\.
+The remaining steps in this topic show examples for a user\.

    If a Redshift user isn't automatically created, you can create one by running a `CREATE USER` statement, using an admin account, specifying the user name in the format `IAM:<user name>`\.